 The Ghost: Mal's sister, Cynthia, and niece, Denni.
 The latter is from Surviving High School, Cause of Death's sister game.

-Finally averted in the Christmas episode and volume 13, the latter of which Denni seems to be playing a large role.
+Finally averted in the Christmas episode and Season 13, the latter of which Denni plays a large role.

 Have a Nice Death: There are plenty of ways you can get yourself killed if you make a bad choice, or several bad choices in a row.

 Her Code Name Was Mary Sue: The one time we get a snippet of his writing style (the "Hot Frisco Nights" scene at the beginning of First Date), Kai's fanfiction quickly proves itself to be this.
 Neither Ken nor Amy think terribly much of it.

 Hurting Hero: Natara in Season 1 over her accidentally shooting Shawn prior to the beginning of ingame events.

 I Call It Vera: Jericho of Brimstone has a ‘mobile operating unit’ he calls Lucille.